nholthaus/units/docs/explain/affine-temperature.md

 ## Absolute temperature versus temperature difference

-This is the one caveat the datum offset forces, and it is worth stating precisely.
+This is the one caveat the datum offset forces.

 > **Caveat (absolute vs difference):** a *temperature* and a *temperature interval* are different
 > quantities that happen to share a unit name. `20 °C` is an absolute point on the Celsius scale; a `1 °C`